-- 108. Environmental benefits of the proposed adaptation measures will be the increased water resources for wetlands, mangroves and their ecosystems contributing to the conservation of biodiversity in the targeted areas, such as Grulla colony of migrant birds in Ciego de Avila.
+- 109. Environmental benefits of the proposed adaptation measures will be the increased water resources for wetlands, mangroves and their ecosystems contributing to the conservation of biodiversity in the targeted areas, such as Grulla colony of migrant birds in Ciego de Avila.
 Availability of fresh water for mangroves will have positive effect on aquifers as the mangroves act as protective barriers for subterranean basins, which suffer from sea water intrusion, resulting in salinization of fresh water.
 Likewise, conservation and protection of mangroves will provide better protection for the wetlands from hurricanes.
-It is expected that the evidence and knowledge generated by the project will contribute to the ongoing discussion on the proposal of the Law on Subterranean Water management in Cuba. - 109.
-The focus on increasing risk perception related to climate risk as well as municipal and provincial level planning will benefit the environmental health of the territories.
-Using the watershed unit for the basis of analysis intends to protect and preserve the integrity of the eco-system, including its forests, river and tributaries. - 110.
-The exhaustive description of environmental benefits will be provided in the final proposal, after due assessments and consultations are carried with respective institutions. - 111.
+It is expected that the evidence and knowledge generated by the project will contribute to the ongoing discussion on the proposal of the Law on Subterranean Water management in Cuba. - 110.
+Using the watershed unit for the basis of risk analysis intends to protect and preserve the integrity of the eco-system, including its forests, river and tributaries; thiseco-systems focus then becomes a pillar for municipal and provincial level planning and results in an overall benefit to the environmental health of the territory.

+- 111. The exhaustive description of environmental benefits will be provided in the final proposal, after due assessments and consultations are carried with respective institutions. - 112.
 The project will be compliant with the Environmental and Social Policy of the Adaptation Fund and will avoid negative impacts relating to the environmental and social principles identified by the Fund.
 More detailed information on social, economic and environmental benefits will become available during the proposal development stage.